-During the course we covered a vast array of information relating to belly dance music, including musical instruments, rhythms, musical styles, and key singers and composers in belly dance music for Middle Eastern and fusion styles.
-We had formal teaching sessions covering the information and dance classes covering each of the key topics, plus assignments on musical instruments, musical styles, rhythms, and key singers and composers.
-While the assignments were difficult, they helped consolidate the information and make sure you understood the material.
+During the course, we covered a vast array of information relating to belly dance music.
+This included musical instruments, rhythms, and musical styles.
+It also included key singers and composers for Middle Eastern and fusion styles.
+We had formal teaching sessions covering the information.
+Plus dance classes covered each of the key topics.
+Finally, we had assignments covering the above material.
+The assignments were difficult.
+But they did help consolidate the information and make sure you understood the material.

 A real highlight for me were the dance classes.
 We had a dance class on dancing to taksims (improvised instrumental solos).
 It really helped me understand how to dance to different musical instruments.
 We had another dance class on dancing to different musical styles.
 It gave me a deeper understanding on how the musical style informs your dance.
 We also had a fusion dance class with a belly dance fusion dance teacher.
 It was difficult for me because I’m not a fusion specialist.
 But it gave me an understanding of how fusion dance evolved from the American cabaret style.
 It fused with other influences and became a unique style.